Mike Kane MP

 Other campaign work includes access to fair credit and credit unions, addressing high rates of family indebtedness, raising aspirations for young women, and justice for suffers of work related cancers.

-In September 2015 Mike was appointed Shadow Minister for International Development.
-In October 2016 Mike was appointed Shadow Minister for Schools.
+In September, 2015, Mike was appointed Shadow Minister for International Development.
+In October, 2016, Mike was appointed Shadow Minister for Schools – and in April, 2020, he was appointed Shadow Minister for Transport.

 Mike is married to Sandra.
 He enjoys keeping free range chickens in his garden.
 He is a regular football player, a MCFC season ticket holder and plays the flute and the bagpipes in a local pipe band.